There have been 66 monarchs of England and Britain spread over a period of 1500 years.

 EADRED 946 - 955

 The son of Edward the Elder by his third marriage to Eadgifu, Eadred succeeded his brother Edmund following his premature death.
 He followed in the family tradition of defeating Norsemen, expelling the last Scandanavian King of York, Eric Bloodaxe, in 954.
 A deeply religious man, Eadred suffered a serious stomach ailment that would eventually prove fatal.
 Eadred died in his early 30s, unmarried and without an heir, at Frome in Somerset.
 He is buried in Winchester.

 EADWIG 955 - 959

-The eldest son of Edmund I, Eadwig was about 16 when he was crowned king at Kingston-upon-Thames.
+The eldest son of Edmund I, Eadwig was about 16 when he was crowned king at Kingston-upon-Thames in southeast London.
 Legend has it that his coronation had to be delayed to allow Bishop Dunstan to prise Eadwig from his bed, and from between the arms of his "strumpet" and the strumpets' mother.
 Perhaps unimpressed by the interruption, Eadwig had Dunstan exiled to France.
 Eadwig died in Gloucester when he was just 20, the circumstances of his death are not recorded.

 EDGAR 959 - 975

 The youngest son of Edmund I, Edgar had been in dispute with his brother concerning succession to the throne for some years.
 Following Eadwig's mysterious death, Edgar immediately recalled Dunstan from exile, making him Archbishop of Canterbury as well as his personal advisor.
 Following his carefully planned (by Dunstan) coronation in Bath in 973, Edgar marched his army to Chester, to be met by six kings of Britain.
 The kings, including the King of Scots, King of Strathclyde and various princes of Wales, are said to have signalled their allegience to Edgar by rowing him in his state barge accross the River Dee.